Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 Are there any disadvantages to this way of betting?

+It could be said that lay bets have no flaws.
+Allowing something unavailable at bookmakers cannot be a disadvantage.
 After all, we don’t have to use it if we don’t want to.
 It all comes down to a proper choice of strategy.
-Which lay betting strategy will work best for you?
+What strategy will work best for you?
 Which one carries less or more risk?

 Let’s take a look at some of the most popular lay betting strategies.